Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/essay.md

 > the literature strongly supports feasibility, use, and scientific relevance more than it supports sweeping causal claims about large-scale educational outcomes

+## Evidence and open questions

+The current evidence supports feasibility and sustained use more than it supports population-scale outcome superiority.

+Evidence we can point to now:

+- Brazil as the strongest documented empirical center for institutional use, teacher training, curriculum integration, and sign-language writing culture
+- localized studies showing motivation, comfort, and literacy-related gains in specific settings
+- technical feasibility demonstrated through formal encoding, fonts, and usable reading and writing workflows

+Open questions that still require stronger evidence:

+- updated national accounting beyond early self-reported counts
+- comparative, longitudinal studies against strong bilingual + video baselines
+- replication across additional communities with independent outcome measures These are also the success criteria for the next research phase.

 ## Implication

 If language is not reducible to sound,